Level/abstract-leveldown/UPGRADING.md

 Now `testCommon` only implements two methods, `setUp` and `tearDown`, which became noops.

 As part of removing `location`, the abstract tests no longer use `testCommon.location()`.
-Instead an implementation *must* implement `testCommon.factory()` which should return a fresh database instance.
+Instead an implementation *must* implement `testCommon.factory()` which should return a unique database instance.
 This allows implementations to pass options to their constructor.

 The `cleanup` method has been removed from `testCommon` and it's now up to implementations to handle this.
 The `lastLocation` method has also been removed as there is no remaining use of it in abstract tests.